-Editor’s Note: This post was originally published in September 5, 2017 and was updated for accuracy and comprehensiveness on September 6, 2018.
+Editor’s Note: This post was originally published in September 5, 2017 and was updated for accuracy and comprehensiveness on July, 11 2019.

-- What exactly is customer engagement?
+What is customer engagement?

 Like most definitions, people describe “customer engagement” differently.
 I understand that probably doesn’t give you a lot of confidence in my writing this article, but hear me out.
 By looking at a bunch of different definitions, we’ll actually get a better understanding of all of the intricacies wrapped up in the term.